aahashemi/Udemy-Course-Price-Predictor/README.md

 <a id="word2vec_udemy.model"></a>
 ### word2vec_udemy.model

-The `word2vec_udemy.model` is the vector representation model for the udemy courses titles.
-This model computes the similarity between the courses' title in the dataset
+The `word2vec_udemy.model` is the vector representation model for the Udemy courses titles.
+This model computes the similarity between the courses' titles in the dataset.

 - - - -

 <a id="Ceate_Word2Vec_Model_From_Scratch.ipynb"></a>
 ### Ceate_Word2Vec_Model_From_Scratch.ipynb
 A notebook **tutorial** to build a Word2Vec model from scratch in order to predict the keyword similarities in the Udemy course titles.
-This tutorial is designed for those who are intrested in how I came up with the `word2vec_udemy.model`.
+This tutorial is designed for those who are interested in how I came up with the `word2vec_udemy.model`.

 - - - -
 <a id="Udemy_Course_Price_Predictor.ipynb"></a>
 ### Udemy_Course_Price_Predictor.ipynb
-A notebook **tutorial** that uses the pre-trained word2vec_udemy.model model in order to predict the price of a Udemy course based on a list of keywords.
-Follow this tutorial to for the step-by-step guide through
+A notebook **tutorial** that uses the pre-trained word2vec_udemy.model in order to predict the price of a Udemy course based on a list of keywords.
+Follow this tutorial for the step-by-step guide through.

 <a id="HowToUseIt"></a>